-Kids, spouses, and guests love this delicious gluten free holiday pumpkin bread.
+Kids, spouses, and guests love this delicious gluten and dairy free pumpkin spice bread for breakfast, snacks, and dessert.

 The Taste of Fall

 My children loved having chocolate chip banana bread as a breakfast treat when they were growing up.
-However, once the leaves start falling, I tend to put the banana bread recipe card away and pull out my delicious gluten free pumpkin bread recipe.
-The spices help bring the flavors of fall into my home.
-Gluten free pumpkin bread completes the plate for a big family breakfast with eggs and sausage or can stand alone for a delicious snack.
+However, once the leaves start falling, I put the banana bread recipe card away and pulled out my delicious gluten and dairy free pumpkin spice bread recipe.
+The spices bring the flavors of fall into my home.

-A nice slice of gluten free pumpkin bread by itself is a delicious treat, but if you want to add some extra protein and crunch consider adding pecans or walnuts.
-On the other hand, if you have a bit of a sweet tooth, chocolate chips transform this gluten free pumpkin bread into a tasty dessert.
+If you want to add some extra protein and crunch consider adding pecans or walnuts.
+On the other hand, if you have a bit of a sweet tooth, chocolate chips and a dollop of Tru Whip on top transform this delicious slice of gluten and dairy free pumpkin spice bread into a tasty snack.

 6 eggs at room temperature